- Il Centro

 The CCR - Centre for Conservation and Restoration “La Venaria Reale” is a unique context worldwide, located in the UNESCO structure of the Royal Palace of Venaria; it is equipped with state-of-the-art conservation studios where artworks from the major Italian and international institutions are studied and treated.
 Here, starting from 2006, the University of Turin has created one of the most complete and qualified degree courses for young restorers in Italy.
 The Young Professionals Forum is conceived as a recurring appointment taking place every two years, thought to create new synergies, share researches, experiences and ideas, and to exchange views with experts in the field.
 The Forum will consist of two days of presentations, moments of exchange, debates and networking, during which young professionals will have the chance to share and present their activities and researches, meeting established professionals, professors and researchers who will be involved in the different work sessions.

-The two-days programme will be divided into 4 sessions, each of them dedicated to a theme considered crucial in the debate concerning conservation and transmission of Cultural Heritage.
-The different sessions, organised in cooperation with institutions of international significance, will include several presentations which will be selected through this call.
-The designated young professionals will have the opportunity to present their work and each session will be concluded with a moment of debate in order to encourage the exchanges of skills, ideas and visions.
+The digital format of Young Professionals Forum will be divided into 4 sessions, each of them dedicated to a theme considered crucial in the debate concerning conservation and transmission of Cultural Heritage.
+The different sessions, organised in cooperation with institutions of international significance, will include brief presentations which will be selected through this call.

 Session 1- Conservation ethics and practice